 Gaining leverage is often very helpful.
 Some people actually do this very well and are successfully able to generate the necessary motivation they need to take massive action toward their goal.
 However, despite this leverage, they end up quitting somewhere down the line simply because the price of success is far higher than they ever imagined.

-Every goal you pursue will take a tole on you and on your life in some way.
+Every goal you pursue will take a toll on you and on your life in some way.
 In other words, there is always some kind of cost associated with taking the necessary actions to achieve that goal.
 This cost often comes in the form of the sacrifices you must make to bring that goal into reality.

 For instance, achieving your goal will probably require a sacrifice in time, energy and possibly money.
 Whenever these three variables are at play this naturally affects other areas of your life.
-For instance, giving up time to pursue this goal means that you have to take time away from other activities.
+For instance, giving up the time to pursue this goal means that you have to take time away from other activities.
 Or the energy you spend on this goal means that you may lack the energy and willpower to focus on other areas of your life.
 Or the money you spend on achieving this goal means that you won’t have the necessary funds to support other goals or hobbies.
 These are all necessary sacrifices that you need to take into account before you even decide to pursue your goal.

 Another factor to consider is how your life will effectively change while you’re pursuing your goal.
-For instance, your priorities are likely to shift, and as a result your commitments and responsibilities might need to change as a result.
-However, if you simply choose not to make the necessary adjustments to your life in order to support these new priorities, then it’s really unlikely that you will pursue your goal till the very end.
+For instance, your priorities are likely to shift, and as a result, your commitments and responsibilities might need to change as a result.
+However, if you simply choose not to make the necessary adjustments to your life in order to support these new priorities, then it’s really unlikely that you will pursue your goal until the very end.

 Given all this, it can be helpful to ask yourself three key questions:

 What are my top priorities related to this goal?

 What specifically will I need to sacrifice to have this goal in terms of time, money and energy?

 How will I keep myself focused and motivated along this journey?